BlafKing/sd-civitai-browser-plus/README.md

 * Bug fix: Auto disable Aria2 on MacOS.
 * Bug fix: Extension didn't work properly on SD.Next.
 * Bug fix: Download progression and cancelling was broken on non Aria2 download method.
-* Bug fix: Fixed downloading models where logging in was required.
+* Bug fix: Downloading models didn't work when logging in was required.
+* Bug fix: Extension used to install dependencies when they were already installed.

 ---
 <h3>v1.14.6</h3>